Pegmode/LSDJ2DMW/README.md

 # LSDJ2DMW
 LSDJ2DMW is a tool that rips wavetables from [LSDj (Little Sound Dj)](https://www.littlesounddj.com/) and converts them to the .dmw format for use in [Deflemask Tracker](https://deflemask.com/).
-This includes from songs currently loaded project or projects that are saved using LSDj's internal file compression system.
+This includes from songs currently loaded  or songs that are saved using LSDj's internal file compression system.

 Not guaranteed to work for versions of LSDj older than 6.7.0